These mini chocolate pies are filled with a homemade pudding that is super easy to make!

 If you aren’t serving all of the pies right away I suggest waiting to fill the pie crust so it doesn’t get soggy.

-Yield: 24 mini chocolate pies (2 mini pies per serving = 3 Freestyle points)
+Yield: 24 mini chocolate pies (2 mini pies per serving = 3 points for blue, green and purple)

 - 1 refrigerated pie dough